 - Optional: Roughly chop your roast hazelnuts and coat them in a teaspoon of flour.
 Add them to your batter and stir (try and stir as little as possible).

 - Pour the mixture into your greased loaf tin.
 Decorate with a sliced banana on top and bake for 55-60 minutes until a wooden/metal skewer inserted in the middle comes out clean.

-- Remove from oven and cool in loaf tin for 15 minutes then transfer to cooling rack to cool fully.
+- Remove from oven and cool in the af tin for 15 minutes then transfer to cooling rack to cool fully.